sevinurafni/volvox_motion_visualization/presentation/Introduction.md

 <img src="img/evolution.png" alt="Evolution Unicelular to Multicelular" style="width:1000px;height:500px;">
 <p align="center"> Figure 1.
 Evolution from unicellular to multicellular.</p>

-<p align="justify"> Drescher et al (2009) report that when two adjacent Volvox carteri colonies, they can "dance" and move together in two formations, namely the waltz and the minuet.
+<p align="justify"> Drescher (2009) report that when two adjacent Volvox carteri colonies, they can "dance" and move together in two formations, namely the waltz and the minuet.
 The two Volvox colonies cannot attached each other because the motion of the flagella of each colony produces a vortex [7].
-Observation and simulation videos from Ishikawa et al can be seen in Figure 2.
+Observation and simulation videos of Volvox carteri colonies can be seen in Figure 2.
 This behavior is different from Volvox Globator, in the video observation, it can be seen that two colonies of Volvox globator can attached each other and move together.
 Based on the discovery of this observation video, the idea emerged to create a model and simulation of the motion mode of two attached Volvox colonies.</p>

 <table style="width:100%">
   <tr>
     <th>